Skip to Content

 CryingYoung squirrels

-Like many wild animals, squirrels will defend their territories and will not allow intruders.
+Like many wild animals, squirrels will defend their territories and will not allow intruders in.
 They get angry when an intruder oversteps their boundary and will sound a warning.
 This warning is made up of rattling sounds and screeches

 The screeching sound that a squirrel uses is a way of threatening any intruders to leave the area.